 - Smug Snake: She confidently declares that Ahsoka is about to die, then realizes she doesn't know how to turn on the lightsaber.
 She also believes that using a lightsaber makes her as powerful as a Jedi, but doesn't seem to actually know very much about the Jedi (she doesn't manage to identify Ahsoka as Jedi, and refers to a Jedi Mind Trick as a "Jedi Force trick").

 - Suicidal Overconfidence: She thinks having a lightsaber makes her as strong as a Jedi, and she foolishly tries to engage Tera Sinube in a lightsaber duel.
-Naturally, she gets disarmed and defeated in moments.
+Naturally, she gets disarmed and defeated in three moves, two of which was just Sinube blocking her wild jabs.

 - Would Hurt a Child: Or at least threaten a mother holding her child.